This particular blog emphasizes on the complete information regarding MS Access PivotTable.

 What is MS Access PivotTable?

-In MS Access, Pivot table is a program tool which provides you the option to recognize and summarize selected columns and row of data in a spreadsheet or database table to get a desired report.
-Pivot table in Access doesn’t actually change the spreadsheet or database itself.
+In MS Access, Pivot table is a programming tool that provides you the option to recognize and summarize selected columns and row of data in a spreadsheet or database table to get the desired report.
+The Pivot table in Access doesn’t actually change the spreadsheet or database itself.

-You can use Access pivot table to make a list of unique values because it summarize data that can be used to find unique value in a field.
-It’s a good way to take quick overview over all the values that appearing in the field and other inconsistencies.
+You can use the Access pivot table to make a list of unique values because it summarizes data that can be used to find unique value in a field.
+It’s a good way to take a quick overview of all the values appearing in the field and other inconsistencies.